vidya235252-crypto/credential-scanner/README.md

 * Gives remediation suggestions for detected credentials
 * Shows the commit that introduced a finding when available
 * Checks repository security hygiene such as `.gitignore` and license files
-* Supports authenticated users and per-user scan history
+* Supports authenticated users and per-user scan history, including GitHub OAuth login
 * Compares findings between two repositories
 * Shows real-time scan progress using WebSockets
 * Supports light and dark themes